Lotus 41

-The Lotus 41 was a Lotus Formula 3 and Formula 2 racing car which ran between 1966 - 1968.
+The Lotus 41 was a Lotus Formula 3 and Formula 2 racing car which ran from 1966 - 1968.

 John Joyce, Bowin Cars founder, was the Lotus chief designer and was assisted by Dave Baldwin.
 They started with a clean sheet of paper.
 The chassis was a welded tubular steel space frame.
 The racing classes of this period imposed minimum weight requirements, so steel could be used in place of aluminium without a weight penalty.
 The most notable feature of the new design was the extensive use of stressed steel panels in the bulkheads, welded steel around the footwell and the instrument panel, a welded sheet of steel surrounding the driver's shoulder, and a double-sided steel cradle surrounding the gearbox.
 Floors were also welded for additional stiffness.

 Another clever design feature of the Type 41 was the use of a rear bulkhead as an oil overflow collector.
 Even the front oil tank had its overflow routed through a labyrinthine path using chassis tubes all the way to the back.

 The chassis of the Formula 2 Type 41 was also considered as the bases for a possible sports-racing car, using the Type 868 V8 engine of 500 bhp, although nothing eventually came of these plans.